mozilla/data-docs/src/concepts/analysis_gotchas.md

 When in doubt, be precise.
 You're counting _clients_.

+[This article](../profile/index.md) contains a more thorough treatment of the concept of "profiles".

 ### Opt-in vs Opt-out

 We don't collect the same information from everyone.